netdata/go.d.plugin/modules/whoisquery/README.md

 This collector module checks the remaining time until a domain is expired.

 ## Charts
-It produces the following chart:
+This collector produces the following chart:
 -   Time until domain expiry in `seconds`

 ## Configuration